We’re working with a family to create their Passivhaus dream home in the green belt.

-Stephen and Aine had owned the plot of land with a steep slope for over a decade before they set out to create their forever home.
+Stephen and Aine had owned the plot of land with a steep slope in Ramsbottom for over a decade before they set out to create their forever home.
 We gladly took on the challenge to design a light and spacious Paragraph 79 [now known as Paragraph 80] house that would accommodate their growing family.

 We started by basing the design on Passivhaus principles.
 Although not integral to the Paragraph 79 process, our priority was to design a distinctive energy-efficient home.